-Sweden expands the commonplace understanding to include public bodies ad government services.
+Sweden expands the commonplace understanding to include public bodies and government services.

 The legislation protects all employees (including those on temporary contracts) employed by the undertaking that is being transferred.
 The rights and obligations provided for in their employment contracts are also transferred.
 This includes accrued benefits but not pension rights, unless agreed upon by a collective agreement.
 The basic rule is that no detrimental changes may be made to the position of the employee.
 However, minor changes to individual contracts may be made, given the consent of the employee.

 An employee has the right to object to a transfer and must then inform the transferor in writing.
-If the employee objects, they will remain in contractual agreement with the transferor.
-If the transferor can no longer provide them with employment, then the transferor must initiate dismissal measures as standard.
+If the employee objects, he or she will remain in contractual agreement with the transferor.
+If the transferor can no longer provide the employee with employment, then the transferor must initiate dismissal measures as standard.

 If the transferor is bound by a collective agreement and the transferee is not, the terms of such agreement will be applicable for the whole of the transferee's enterprise.
 However, if the transferee is already subject to a collective agreement, then it is this agreement that will apply to the employees, subject to a probationary period of one year or until its expiry.

 Collective agreements are also transferred to the new employer, unless the employer is already bound by a collective agreement.